Man Utd forward Antony available for selection as police enquiries continue into assault allegations

 Antony was given a leave of absence on September 10, but returned to England earlier this week and attended a voluntary interview with Greater Manchester Police on Thursday, having always strongly denied the accusations

-Antony has returned to Man Utd training and is available for selection as he continues to cooperate with ongoing police enquiries into domestic abuse allegations.
+Antony has returned to Manchester United training and is available for selection as he continues to cooperate with ongoing police enquiries into domestic abuse allegations.

 The Brazil international was given a leave of absence on September 10, but returned to England earlier this week and attended a voluntary interview with Greater Manchester Police on Thursday, having always strongly denied the accusations.

-United have confirmed that the 23-year-old will rejoin training with a view to returning to Erik ten Hag's side.
+"On Saturday he will be back in training," said Ten Hag in a Friday news conference.
+"I have to see how his fitness levels are but I expect them to be OK."

+Asked if he had concerns Antony's presence would cause problems for his team, Ten Hag added: "I don't think it will be a distraction."

-A club statement read: "Since allegations were first made in June, Antony has cooperated with police inquiries in both Brazil and the UK, and he continues to do so.
+Man Utd's statement issued on Friday read: "Since allegations were first made in June, Antony has cooperated with police inquiries in both Brazil and the UK, and he continues to do so.

 "As Antony's employer, Manchester United has decided that he will resume training at Carrington, and be available for selection, while police inquiries proceed.
 This will be kept under review pending further developments in the case.